DanielMartensson/MataveID/README.md

 - SPA for spectral analysis
 - IDBODE for mechanical damped systems in the frequency plane
 - RPCA for reducing noise from data
-- PCA for dimension reduction
+- PCA for dimension reduction on maximum variance
+- LDA for dimension reduction on maximum distance
 - ICA for separating signals so they are independent from each other
 - SR-UKF-Parameter-Estimation for finding parameters from an very complex system of equation if data is available
 - SR-UKF-State-Estimation for filtering noise and estimate the state of a system